magesteve/CocoaSpellBook/README.md

 Custom NSView subclass SpellColorBackgroundView fills the view with either  with either specified NSColor, or using the Aqua safe colors controlBackgroundColor or unemphasizedSelectedContentBackgroundColor.
 The important fields are Inspectable by Interface Builder.

+## Demo App

+Sample code using this SpellBook can be found in the open-source Cocoa App [CocoaGrimoire](https://github.com/magesteve/CocoaGrimoire).
+Other SpellBooks by the author are also demonstrated there.

 ## License

 CocoaSpellBook is available as open source under the terms of the [MIT](https://github.com/magesteve/CocoaSpellBook/blob/main/LICENSE) License.